 Where data center hosting is distributed, the problem is that there are many possible places where components of applications, including microservices, might be distributed, especially considering the possibility of scaling or fail-over.
-Some of these could introduce excessive delay, so the first step is to determine just what the delay could be worst-case.
+Some of these could excessive delay, so the step is to determine just what the delay could be worst-case.
 Modeling or testing can determine whether placing a microservice in the least-optimum (generally, furthest geographic) server relative to the applications that use it will create objectionable impact on quality of experience (QoE).
 If it doesn't, then your data centers are effectively centralized and you needn't worry unless the hosting configuration options change.

 Where worst-case microservice placement does create QoE problems, you have two options: constrain placement or improve connection performance.
 Each of these can have benefits and present challenges, so look at your approach carefully before you start.

 Improving connection performance means either reducing the latency on connections between data centers, the path that microservice workflows take or making compensatory improvements in user-to-application connectivity to offset the additional microservice workflow delays.
 The latter would mean speeding up the virtual private network overall, which usually isn't an option, so focus on whether the cost of the improved data center interconnection (DCI) facility would be justified.